-The legend of a high priest, Luang Phor Tad (LP Tuad) originated from the Kingdom of Ayutthaya period.
-It was Thailand capital that existed from 1350 to 1767, and have lived during the reign of King Maha Dhammaraja.
+The legend of a high priest, Luang Phor Tad (LP Tuad), originated from the Kingdom of Ayutthaya.
+It was Thailand's capital that existed from 1350 to 1767 and lived during the reign of King Maha Dhammaraja.
 In the mid-sixteenth century.
 His exact date of birth is not known, just recounted from ancestors in his holiness.
 This information was composed to be an LP Tuad biography.
-LP Tuad ordained as a novice at the age of 15 and as a monk in his early years living at Wat Phra Kho in Songkhla province.
-LP Tuad decided his pilgrimage travel to Ayutthaya province to gain more experience, and he resided in an old temple name Wat Rachanuwat outside the city where he continued to study the Buddhist scriptures.
+LP Tuad was ordained as a novice at 15 and a monk in his early years living at Wat Phra Kho in Songkhla province.
+LP Tuad decided to travel to Ayutthaya province to gain more experience.
+He resided in an old temple named Wat Rachanuwat outside the city, where he continued studying the Buddhist scriptures.

-According to legend, when LP Tuad was a child hanged in the cradle between two big shady trees near the paddy field, he was nearly attacked by a giant snake curled around him, to everyone's surprise, he remained unharmed.
+According to legend, when LP Tuad was a child hanged in the cradle between two big shady trees near the paddy field, he was nearly attacked by a giant snake curled around him.
+To everyone's surprise, he remained unharmed.
 Instead, the snake spat out a snake pearl to him and left away.
 Another miracle is that LP Tuad changed the seawater into drinking water somewhere in the ocean on the way to Ayutthaya province.
-LP Tuad returned to Wat Phra Kho, Songkhla as a famous monk, later he left his remaining in Wat Phra Kho.
-In the temple, you can see the replica image of LP Tuad, and his Walking Stick, Foot Print and Crystal Snake Pearl being enshrined there – eventually he became the abbot of Wat Changhai in Pattani province.
-It is said that LP Tuad passed away in Malaysia, his disciples remain his cremation at Wat Changhai, his second resided temple.
+LP Tuad returned to Wat Phra Kho, Songkhla as a famous monk; later, he left his remaining in Wat Phra Kho.
+In the temple, you can see the replica image of LP Tuad and his Walking Stick, Foot Print, and Crystal Snake Pearl being enshrined there – eventually, he became the abbot of Wat Changhai in Pattani province.
+It is said that LP Tuad passed away in Malaysia, and his disciples remain at his cremation at Wat Changhai, his second-resided temple.
 The date of his death is unknown.
-LP Tuad that had left the world and attained enlightenment worthy of nirvana, but remained in the human world helping people.
+LP Tuad had left the world and attained enlightenment worthy of nirvana but remained in the human world, helping people.

 2. (Luang Pu Mun) Bhuridatta (B.E.2413~2492)